jon-brandy/hackthebox/Categories/Machines/Broker/README.md

 2e2c9604e8ad95589a449d86864a00d0
 ```

+> GETTING ROOT FLAG

 13. Checking sudo permissions for `activemq` shall resulting to this:

 ![image](https://github.com/jon-brandy/hackthebox/assets/70703371/95b224bb-b522-4137-8c00-09892993853c)

 15. Great!
 It seems we just need to configure malicious nginx file and we shall gained root easily.
-16. However, I identified two ways to gained root.
+17. However, I identified two ways to gained root.
 The first is to read the root flag by crafting this `nginx.conf` file:

 > expl.conf

 ```
 user root;
-work_processes 5;

 events {
     worker_connections  1024; # default 1024